deconstructionalism/post-roulette/README.md

 2. Follow on screen instructions to jog thru or save/remove posts.
 Saved posts can be found in `./db/db.json`.
 See [Database](#database) for more details.

+## Debugging

+In case the app is crashing on load, you can run `poetry run roulette <social media config name> --debug` which will print out the post at the current index instead of trying to render the app.

 ## Architecture

 ### Config